 10 Nov Thanksgiving Safety for Your Pets

 Thanksgiving is a time filled with family, gratitude, and really good food.
-And while most of these things can coexist with our pets safely, there are some elements of this American holiday that can pose some risks for our furry friends.
-In today’s blog post we’re going to cover some basic best practices to ensure your pets have a healthy and happy Thanksgiving alongside you.
+While most of these things can coexist with our pets safely, there are some elements of this American holiday that can pose a risk for our furry friends.
+In this blog, we’ll cover some basic best practices to ensure your pet has a healthy and happy Thanksgiving alongside you.

-A delicious combination of bread, onions, garlic, herbs, and spices.
+Thanksgiving stuffing is a combination of bread, onions, garlic, herbs, and spices.
 Maybe you get more adventurous with your stuffing recipe and include raisins or currants.
-No matter how you prepare the dish, it is a delightful Thanksgiving treat to pair with turkey, ham, or a meat-free option.
 Unfortunately, some of the ingredients prove to be less than delightful for our pets.

 Raisins and currants are very toxic to your dog’s kidneys, no matter how small the quantity.
 These foods have been directly linked to sudden kidney failure in dogs, so be sure to keep the stuffing on the table and away from those convincing puppy eyes or persuasive kitten purrs.

-Yeast makes a lot of delicious human treats possible, but if your pet sneaks too many yeast rolls from your Thanksgiving table, it could lead to some serious trouble.
-Yeast has a habit of reacting to starch by producing carbon dioxide and alcohol.
-This means great things for us when it comes to enjoying beer, sparkling wine, and our favorite yeast breads and rolls, but the same reaction can happen in our pet’s stomach if they ingest too much.
+Yeast makes a lot of delicious human treats possible, but if your pet sneaks too many yeast rolls from your Thanksgiving table, it could lead to some serious consequences.
+Yeast has a habit of reacting to starch which produces carbon dioxide and alcohol.
+This reaction makes the yeast grow, causing the stomach and gut to expand.
+This puts pressure on the intestines resulting in a bloat, which can escalate to something fatal in rare cases.

 If you catch your pet sneaking yeast dough while it’s trying to rise on the counter, or stealing some rolls that fall from the table, prepare to take them to your nearest emergency vet clinic right away.
 Until you can get them there, you can give them ice water to drink to slow down the fermentation process that could be occurring in their stomach.